Mylloon/KassouBot/README.md

 ## __Features__

 - Everything is explained by doing the `help` command.
-- Using SQLite for the database
+- Using SQLite for the database.

 ## __Launching locally__
 If you want to run it without Docker, I personally use [direnv](https://direnv.net/) to store variables and have them only in the working folder.